Obifrankie/B9MG119/README.md

 - Implement EC2 Instance saving plans: This is option is a great addition to Blue Moons infrastructure because we know that we are going to running a particular number of instances for over a period of at least 3 years.
-So, by dedicating to an EC2 savings plan with AWS we are able to save at least an extra 66% on our monthly expenditure on running these EC2 instances.
+So, by dedicating to an EC2 savings plan with AWS we are able to save at least an extra 66% on our monthly expenditure on running these EC2 instances (AWS, 2024).